laurentedel/CML_AMP_Image-Analysis-with-Anthropic-Claude/README.md

 # Image Analysis with Anthropic's Claude LLM
-This Applied Machine Learning Prototype ("AMP") allows users to perform transcription and information extraction on images using Anthropic Claude models.
+This Accelerator for Machine Learning Projects ("AMP") allows users to perform transcription and information extraction on images using Anthropic Claude models.
 The app covers a variety of use cases, including text extraction, complex document question-answering, and converting unstructured content into structured formats like JSON.
 The advantage of using Claude 3 over traditional OCR systems is that you can specify exactly what you want to transcribe due to Claude 3's advanced reasoning capabilities.

 ![](/assets/anthropic-logo.png)